-20.11.20.15 FUGITIVE DUST CONTROL CONSTRUCTION PERMITS; MINIMUM PERMIT APPLICATION REQUIREMENTS: Proposed fugitive dust control construction permit applications shall be submitted on forms provided by the department.
-Fugitive dust control plans may be submitted in any format including a copy of a program that complies with any other statute or regulation so long as the plan provides reasonably available control measures whose purpose is to mitigate fugitive dust and the plan meets the objectives of 20.11.20 NMAC.
-If extraneous information is supplied that does not apply to mitigation of fugitive dust, then the dust control measures shall be clearly identified in the plan or the permit application shall be deemed incomplete and shall be rejected.
+20.11.20.15 FUGITIVE DUST CONTROL CONSTRUCTION PERMITS; MINIMUM PERMIT

+APPLICATION REQUIREMENTS: Proposed fugitive dust control construction permit applications shall be submitted on forms provided by the department.
+Fugitive dust control plans may be submitted in any format including [duplicates] a copy of a programs [required to comply] that complies with any other statutes or regulations so long as [they conform to the information requirements of this part] the plan provides reasonably available control measures whose purpose is to mitigate fugitive dust and the plan meets the objectives of 20.11.20 NMAC.
+If extraneous information is supplied that does not apply to mitigation of fugitive dust [control], then the dust control measures shall be clearly identified in the plan or the permit application shall be deemed incomplete and shall be rejected.
 An incomplete permit application shall be processed as described in Subsection C of 20.11.20.18 NMAC.
 Proposed fugitive dust control permit applications shall include the following: